-The Sisters of Divine Providence created the foundation for OLLU more than 120 years ago.
+The Sisters of Divine Providence created the foundation for OLLU more than 125 years ago.
 They continue to sponsor the University and their legacy lives on in our more than 20,000 alumni.
 That legacy will live on through you, as well.
-You will carry the OLLU values with you as you provide service and leadership in your families, communities and professions.
+You will carry the OLLU values with you as you grow to be leaders in your families, communities and professions.

-This Student Handbook will help you understand the values of the University and the support that is available to you.
-Please use it as an important resource throughout the academic year and along your educational journey.
+This Student Handbook will help you understand the values of our university and the many support services that are available to you.
+Please use it as an important resource throughout your journey as an OLLU Saint.